Cheapest Ways to Transfer Money Abroad (Made Easy)

 They’re a great way of making small, quick and cheap transfers.

-Once you’ve picked your provider, it’s now time to get the cheapest exchange possible.
+Once you’ve picked your provider, you’ll want to get the cheapest exchange possible.

 You do that by comparing your rates and timing the exchange.